erhanyukselen/Bootstrap5_E-commerce/README.md

 # Bootstrap5_E-commerce
-# I designed a sample e-commerce site using bootstrap.
+# I designed a sample e-commerce site using bootstrap5.
 # You can import the project and use it.